Systemic design: Academic programs and research groups

+Research groups and centers include the Systemic Design Lab (Politecnico di Torino), Systemic Design and Sustainability Research Group (Oslo Metropolitan University), Strategic Innovation Lab (OCAD University), the Radical Methodologies Research Group at the University of Brighton, Systems Engineering Design research group at Chalmers University of Technology, Gothenburg, Sweden and others.

+Academic discourse is supported by scholarly organizations including the Systemic Design Association, which organizes the annual Relating Systems Thinking and Design symposium and publishes the journal Contexts—The Systemic Design Journal.

+Publications

 Since 2014 several scholarly journals have acknowledged systemic design with special publications, and in 2022, the Systemic Design Association launched "Contexts—The Journal of Systemic Design."
 The proceedings repository, Relating Systems Thinking and Design, exceeded 1000 articles in 2023.